lesage-oded/tungsten-resource-test/README.md

        - git reset --hard (commit hash above)
 	   - reapply patch

-Once the patch is applied cleanly you should be able to execute the Contrail tests provided in this repo per the usual Shaker directions e.g. create a shaker.cfg which uses the tests provided in this repo.
+Once the patch is applied cleanly, and shaker-image.qcow2 has been uploaded to Glance, you should be able to execute the Contrail tests provided in this repo per the usual Shaker directions e.g. create a shaker.cfg which uses the tests provided in this repo.